govwiki/SingleAuditRepo/README.md

 Script depends on openpyxl, pdftk
 pip install -U openpyxl

-Don't forget to fill illinois_parameters.txt with correct values
+Don't forget to fill IL_parms.txt with correct values

 pdftk is used for merging (if more then one) pdf files
 on linux it can be installed sudo apt install pdftk
-on windows https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_free-2.02-win-setup.exe (is link valid)
+on windows download and install executable from https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/
 pdftk.exe must be startable in dir_pdfs
 testing example in dir_pdfs via terminal on windows pdftk.exe file1.pdf file2.pdf cat output newfile.pdf